 Each year Council is required to review its four-year Council Plan.
-The review of the City of Port Phillip Council Plan 2013-17 has built on the work and analysis undertaken in 2013, which helped Councillors determine their vision for an engaged, healthy, resilient and vibrant city.
+This year's review of the City of Port Phillip Council Plan 2013-17 has built on the work and analysis undertaken in previous years that helped Councillors determine their vision for an engaged, healthy, resilient and vibrant city.

 Community feedback has also informed this annual review.
 Council continued its practice of actively seeking input from the community about its future direction.
-Throughout February and March 2014, Council hosted a series of five informal conversation tents at local markets and shopping strips to give people an opportunity to share their priorities.
-As conversations unfolded, ideas were recorded and immediately posted online via the Have Your Say website so that community members could also review the conversations and contribute further ideas away from the tents.
-Over 140 comments, ideas and suggestions were recorded, and these have helped ensure that this revised Council Plan 2013-17 is reflective of community priorities.
-Council also received a number of submissions from the public during the public review period which have helped refine the measures.
+Throughout February and March 2015, Council hosted a series of ten informal conversation caravans at local markets, shopping strips and other locations to give people an opportunity to share their priorities.
+Additionally, over 100 responses were received through a survey containing targeted questions regarding key challenges facing Council and our future direction.
+As conversations unfolded, ideas were recorded and posted online via the Have Your Say website so that community members could also review the conversations and contribute further ideas away from the caravans.

+Over 150 comments, ideas and suggestions were recorded providing insight into how the community perceives the challenges we face and how we might plan to better address these.
+Council also received a number of submissions from the public during the public consultation that have helped refine key actions in the plan.